Danielm007/auto-complete-component-react-sync/Questions.md

 We should use PureComponent if we want to optimize React Applications.
 When you use Component if the parent component re-renders then the child component re-renders it self but using PureComponent child re-renders itself only if props passed to it changes, don't care if parent component re-renders.

+Example:

+In case you have one component that makes API request to get some data, and it's contained on a Parent Element, every time parent re-render child is going to do it, that means making API request everytime parent re-render and that's not ideal, you have to be careful or you can start an infinite loop that might break your app.

 ## 2. Context + ShouldComponentUpdate might be dangerous.
 Can think of why is that?

 It's dangerous because ShouldComponentUpdate can block Context propagation if props or state in a component haven't been modified in a meaningful way.